French Wine Regions Near Paris (& Best Wine Tours from Paris)

 Bourgogne Wine Region

-The Bourgogne or Burgundy wine region is located a few hours’ drive southeast of Paris.
-Within the area, there are in fact several wine regions of Burgundy including Chablis, Beaujolais, Côte de Nuits, Côte de Beaune, Côte Chalonnaise, and Maconnais.
+The Bourgogne Wine Region (Burgundy) is located a few hours’ drive southeast of Paris.
+Within the region, there are five wine production areas, including Chablis, Côte de Nuits, Côte de Beaune, Côte Chalonnaise, and Maconnais.

 Best Burgundy Wine Tours from Paris